Dynamical Analysis of a Repeated Game with Incomplete Information

-The general theory of zero sum games ensures (see e.g. \cite{R1}) that there exist a value $v$ and strategies $\sigma$ for Player 1 and $\tau$ for Player 2, such that whenever Player 2 uses strategy $\tau$, Player 1's long-term expected winnings are at most $v$; whereas whenever Player 1 uses strategy $\sigma$, his long-term expected winnings are at least $v$.
-Thus any strategy for Player 1 gives a lower bound for the value of the game (by taking the infimum of the expected long-term gain over all possible counter-strategies by Player 2).
-Similarly any strategy for Player 2 gives an upper bound for the value of the game.
+The existence of a uniform value, its characterization and the existence of optimal strategies for Una was obtained by Renault \cite{Renault}.
+Neyman \cite{Neyman} extended these results to the case of partial monitoring of the past moves, and established the existence of optimal strategies for both players.
+That is, strategies $\sigma$ for Ian and $\tau$ for Una, such that whenever Una uses strategy $\tau$, Ian's long-term average expected payoff is at most $v$; whereas whenever Ian uses strategy $\sigma$, his long-term average expected payoff is at least $v$.
+Thus any strategy for Ian gives a lower bound for the value of the game (by taking the infimum of the expected long-term gain over all possible counter-strategies by Una).
+Similarly any strategy for Una gives an upper bound for the value of the game.

 As usual in game theory, the best strategies are often mixed strategies.
 That is, given all of the information available to a player, his strategy returns a probability vector distributing mass to the available moves.
-Since we intend to work in the limiting case, we identify the following spaces describing the past: $X_1=\{T,B\}^{\Z^-}$, $X_2=\{L,R\}^{\Z^-}$ and $X_S=\{\underline s,\bar s\}^{\Z^-}$.
-A strategy for Player 1 can then be formally described as a map $\sigma$ from $X_1\times X_2\times X_S$ to $[0,1]^2$, where $(\sigma(x,y,z))_1$ gives the probability of playing T if Player 1's past moves were $x$, Player 2's past moves were $y$ and the system is currently in state $\underline s$, while $(\sigma(x,y,z))_2$ gives the probability of playing T if the system is in state $\bar s$.
-Similarly, a strategy for Player 2 is a map $\tau$ from $X_1\times X_2$ to $[0,1]$, where $\tau(x,y)$ gives the probability of playing L if Player 1's past moves were $x$ and Player 2's past moves were $y$.
+Since we use dynamical systems theory, it is convenient to have a compact space describing past moves that is mapped \emph{into itself} when it is updated by recording a new move.
+We therefore use the following spaces to describe the state prior to the current turn.
+Let $M_I=\{0,1\}$, $M_U=\{0,1\}$ and $\mathcal S=\{S_0,S_1\}$ represent Ian's possible moves, Una's possible moves and the system's state...
+A strategy for Ian can then be formally described as a map $\sigma$ from $\bigcup_{n\ge 0}(M_I\times M_U\times \mathcal S)^n$ to $[0,1]^2$, where the vector $\sigma(x,y,z)=(p_0,p_1)$ describes Ian's probabilities of playing 1 if the current state is $S_0$ or $S_1$ respectively when Ian's past moves were $x$, Una's past moves were $y$ and the sequence of past states is $z$.
+Similarly, a strategy for Una is a map $\tau$ from $\bigcup_{n\ge 0}(M_I\times M_U)^n$ to $[0,1]$, where $\tau(x,y)$ gives the probability of playing 1 if Ian's past moves were $x$ and Una's past moves were $y$.